Bhanutejabeeram/flick/README.md

 With multiple agents and terminal sessions running, it gets even worse.
 You don’t know which agent is working, which one needs you, or which one has already finished unless you keep checking manually.

-Coding agents should work in the background — you shouldn’t have to babysit your terminal.
+Coding agents should work in the background.
+You shouldn’t have to babysit your terminal.

 What Flick does about it